About Repair the World

 Repair provides equal employment opportunities to all applicants and employees without regard to race, color, religion, gender, sexual orientation, gender expression, age, citizenship status, creed, genetic predisposition or carrier status, national origin, disability condition, marital status, status as a disabled or Vietnam era veteran, or any other protected characteristic as established by law.
 In addition, the organization affirmatively seeks to advance the principles of equal employment opportunity as it applies to all policies and procedures relating to recruitment and hiring, compensation, benefits, termination, and all other terms and conditions of employment.

-Compensation for this role is dependent on location and starts at $100,000 if you are in New York City and have 5+ years direct solicitation and development experience, but will be adjusted based on the cost of living if you reside elsewhere.
+Compensation for this role is dependent on location and starts at $65,000 if you are in New York City and have 3 years of development experience, but will be adjusted based on the cost of living if you reside elsewhere.
 If you have more experience, let’s talk.
 Generous benefits package includes medical/dental/vision coverage, retirement matching, support for childcare during travel, and much more.

 The application process will include the following steps: